frontendpatterns/frontendpatterns.dev/src/content/patterns/props-and-attributes.md

 ## Solution

 Pass data and configuration into components through properties or attributes.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.